brekk/raconteur-scribe/README.coffee.md

     scribe = require 'raconteur-scribe'

-### Scribe
+### scribe

-The Scribe is a tool for converting content (think markdown / post format) into a more reusable object format which can resolve itself to HTML, but one which also has easy-to-create metadata.
+The scribe is a tool for converting content (think markdown / post format) into a more reusable object format which can resolve itself to HTML, but one which also has easy-to-create metadata.

 In addition to the standard markdown you probably know and love, because we're using the `marked` library internally, you can modify and extend the existing renderer.
 (See [below][custom-renderer] for more details.)